kaiorosa1/100-days-of-code/r1-log.md

 I've started and finished the Debugging section on FCC.
 I've started and done a couple challenges on the Basic Data Structures section.
 This section is about Arrays and its functions.
 I also started the Mini Project JS which is gonna be a person animated in the canvas, for now.

+### R139

+Finished Basic Data Structure.
+The last challenges was about Objects and some of its functions.
+I started the Basic Algorithm Scripting and I've done a couple of them.
+I also worked on the mini project and created parts of the character that I'll use for the project.